Dagait/TES5-TrueFactionSystem/README.md

 ## Installation Instructions

 1. **SKSE64** (Skyrim Script Extender) must be installed.
-2. Copy the `.dll` file into your `Skyrim/Data/SKSE/Plugins` folder.
+2. Copy all the files  into your `Skyrim Special Edition/Data/` folder.
 3. Start the game and test the plugin by wearing faction armors and approaching the corresponding faction NPCs.

 ## Usage Instructions